(transitional between CH3 chondrite and CBb bencubbinite)

 A unique group of 26Al-poor relict CAIs consisting of highly refractory spinel+grossite+hibonite has also been identified in Isheyevo.
 These are embedded in 26Al-poor, magnesian, porphyritic host chondrules within the metal-poor lithology (Krot et al., 2007).
 This was an early-formed population of CAIs that must have been extant in the chondrule-forming region prior to the formation of the host magnesian porphyritic chondrulesa region inferred to have been distant in time and/or proximity from that of all other chondrule-bearing chondrite groups.
-Since the O-isotopic values of the CAIs present in CB chondrites plot along the CCAM line instead of the CR trend line, they represent primordial 26Al-poor molecular cloud material rather than condensates from the impact vapor plume (Fedkin et al., 2015; Van Kooten et al., 2016).
+Because the O-isotopic values of the CAIs present in CB chondrites plot along the CCAM line instead of the CR trend line, they represent primordial 26Al-poor molecular cloud material and not condensates from the impact vapor plume (Fedkin et al., 2015; Van Kooten et al., 2016).